pfdubois/BridgeBidding/source/Doubles.rst

 - With 12+, you can bid game with a five-card major; otherwise, :term:`cue` bid their suit.
 A cue-bid is asking partner to show four-card suits up the line.

-To reply in no-trump you must have values; with a weaker hand pick a suit.
-For a no-trump response, you'll usually have four of their suit and not have a four card major.
+Sometimes the best suit you have is unfortunately their suit.
+To reply in no-trump you must have values; with a weaker hand you must pick a suit.
+For a no-trump response, you'll usually have four of their suit.

-* 1N requires 7-10 HCP and a stopper in their suit.
+* 1N requires 7/8-10 HCP and a stopper in their suit.
 * 2N requires 1.5 stoppers in their suit and 11-12 points; and
 * 3N requires 13 or more HCP and 1.5 stoppers in their suit.